Tanya Roberts, Bond Girl and That '70s Show Star, Dead at 65 - E! Online

 She appeared in a number of campy genre films and comedies throughout the late 1970s and 1980s, including 1979's Racquet, 1982's The Beastmaster, 1984's Sheena and 1986's Body Slam.

 She is perhaps best known for her role on That '70s Show as Midge Pinciotti, mom to Laura Prepon's character Donna.
-The popular Fox sitcom ran for eight seasons before signing off in 2006.
+Midge was written out of the show in 2001 after the third season, and Tanya later explained that she left to care for her husband Barry Roberts, who had fallen ill.
+The actress returned in the role as a recurring character in the sixth and seventh seasons.

 Her other notable TV work included joining the main cast of Charlie's Angels for its final season before the popular action show signed off in 1981.
 She also made appearances on Vega$, The Love Boat, Fantasy Island, Silk Stalkings and Eve.